durkdev/DROP/DOCS/DESIGN/dungem.md

 Consider how far we got with this during the vessel project in Mutiny.

+## Talk through the requirement
+Creating a dungem should create an object with a couple of default values, ie. described as a gem, has a certain cmd_set.
+(Review Mutiny's vessel objects to see how we restricted object cmd_sets to characters inside them.)
+On creation it gets a unique name or tag. (how to enforce this?
+Just use #dbref or something else?)
+Inside it should have a build town command that creates rooms that are tagged as in the zone of this dungem's unique name.
+In other words everything created by internal dungem build commands or by procedural generation (in shops or in the dungeon) will get tagged.

+Is there a way to define the "create object" function and have every create in the gem use it?

 # Helpful advice from discord Kovitikus:

 <pre>